 Should only be used by trained and experienced physicians in the safe use and handling of radionuclides to minimize radiation exposure.
-Ensure adequate hydration; encourage frequent voiding for first 48hrs post-administration.
+Ensure adequate hydration; encourage frequent voiding for first 48hrs post-inj.
 Allergy to iodine.
+Have resuscitation equipment/medications readily available.
 Conditions that affect the sympathetic nervous system (eg, Parkinson's disease, multiple system atrophy): risk of imaging errors.
 Increased risk for thyroid neoplasia without use of blocking agents.
 Monitor pulse, BP prior to and intermittently for 30mins post-administration.
-Have emergency equipment/medications readily available to treat cardiac, hypertension, anaphylactic, or hypersensitivity reactions.
 Severe renal impairment.
 Neonates/infants: monitor for gasping syndrome.
 Elderly: assess renal function prior to administration.
 Pregnancy.
 Nursing mothers: interrupt and pump/discard breastmilk for at least 6 days after administration.

 Risk of imaging errors with concomitant antihypertensives that deplete norepinephrine stores or inhibit reuptake (eg, reserpine, labetalol), antidepressants that inhibit norepinephrine transfer function (eg, amitriptyline and derivatives, imipramine and derivatives, SSRIs), sympathomimetic amines (eg, phenylephrine, phenylpropanolamine, pseudoephedrine, ephedrine), cocaine; discontinue for at least 5 half-lives prior to administration if medically feasible and monitor.